by Mike Ratliff

 One of the most interesting places he must travel through is called The Valley of Humiliation.
 It is the place where all Christians must travel through in order to reach Heaven.
 In the Valley their pride is attacked while their humility is cultivated.
 They are taught to rely solely on the Lord instead of their own wits or reason or abilities.
 In the book, Christian finds Apollyon there who is enraged that he had lost one of his subjects, who of course is Christian.
 A battle ensues.
 Apollyon does Christian much damage, but Christian uses his armor, sword and shield to fight to save his life.
 One of the main weapons of our enemy is his fiery darts.
 What are they?

-Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
-For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
-Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
-Stand therefore, having fastened on the belt of truth, and having put on the breastplate of righteousness, and, as shoes for your feet, having put on the readiness given by the gospel of peace.
-In all circumstances take up the shield of faith, with which you can extinguish all the flaming darts of the evil one; and take the helmet of salvation, and the sword of the Spirit, which is the word of God, praying at all times in the Spirit, with all prayer and supplication.
-To that end keep alert with all perseverance, making supplication for all the saints, and also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, for which I am an ambassador in chains, that I may declare it boldly, as I ought to speak.
-(Ephesians 6:11-20 ESV)
+11 Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
+12 For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
+13 Therefore, take up the full armor of God, so that you will be able to resist in the evil day, and having done everything, to stand firm.
+14 Stand firm therefore, having girded your loins with truth, and having put on the breastplate of righteousness, 15 and having shod your feet with the preparation of the gospel of peace; 16 in addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one.
+17 And take the helmet of salvation, and the sword of the Spirit, which is the word of God.

 Notice that all of my examples had to do with driving.
 However, if you ever go shopping in Wal-Mart or Target or the Mall or the grocery store you will encounter pretty much the same sort of disregard for common courtesy that is rampant on our roads.
 If you have a high standard for these things then our enemy knows how to shoot you with many fiery darts in order for you to react in a way that is not Christ-like.
 If we are not clinging to Christ, totally dependant upon Him as we walk through our day, then we are sitting ducks for these darts.
 My anger over the inconsiderate way other people drive causes me much heartache when I get alone with God later to confess and repent.
 I have been asking Him why I can’t simply let this go.
 Why do I react with such anger?
-Today, I was watching the trailer for the new Pilgrim’s Progress movie and saw the scene where Apollyon attacks Christian with a fiery dart that he handles deftly with his shield.
+Several weeks ago my wife and I took our oldest grandson to see the animated Pilgrim’s Progress movie.
+In the scene where Apollyon attacks Christian there is a terrible battle, but for much of it he is able to handle those darts deftly with his shield.
 It was as if God showed me right then that the rise in anger when people are rude and inconsiderate is the product of a fiery dart.
 My response to it is my fault for not clinging to Jesus and trusting Him.
 Instead, I rely on my own righteousness and am ambushed into reacting in anger.